phpspec/prophecy/README.md

 ```

 `ExactValueToken` is not very useful in our case as it forced us to hardcode username.
-That's why Prophecy comes bundled with bunch of other tokens:
+That's why Prophecy comes bundled with a bunch of other tokens:

 - `ExactValueToken` or `Argument::exact($value)` - checks that the argument matches a specific value
 - `TypeToken` or `Argument::type($typeOrClass)` - checks that the argument matches a specific type or